TOAST-DOCS/Certificate-Manager/en/overview.md

 * With auto-collection, collect domain's creation date, expiration date, registrar, registering institution, and name server.
 * In registering sub-domain information, call ping as sub-domain so as to collect if response is successful or not.
-    * It does not collect sub-domain ping responses if lookup IP for child domains is private IP.
+    * If the lookup IP is the private IP of the subdomain, the subdomain ping response is not collected.
     * When registering a sub-domain that is not registered in DNS, notification of failure to respond to the ping of the sub-domain is not sent.

 #### Manage Notification Groups